Officers disciplined in arrest of NBA's Sterling Brown, police chief says

 Police report

-According to a police report obtained by CNN affiliate WISN, Brown was aggressive when a police officer questioned him in a Walgreens parking lot and then resisted arrest.

-The police report said the arresting officer wrote that he was conducting a business check at a Walgreens around 2 a.m. when he saw a vehicle illegally parked horizontally across two handicapped parking spaces.
-A passenger told the officer the driver was in the Walgreens, the officer wrote.
+According to a police report obtained by CNN affiliate WISN, the arresting officer wrote that he was conducting a business check at a Walgreens around 2 a.m. when he saw a vehicle illegally parked horizontally across two handicapped parking spaces.

-The driver, described as a tall black male approached him "and stood within arm's reach," the officer wrote.
+The driver, described as a tall black male, approached him "and stood within arm's reach," the officer wrote.
 The officer said he "repeatedly" asked Brown to step back but Brown refused.

 "Brown became very aggressive," said the officer, who called for another squad car.

-As a sergeant who arrived interviewed Brown, he "physically resisted officers attempts to handcuff him and he was taken to the ground in a controlled manner," the arresting officer wrote in the report.
+As a sergeant who arrived interviewed Brown, he "physically resisted officers attempts to handcuff him" the arresting officer wrote in the report.
+"He was taken to the ground in a controlled manner."

 The officer said he tried to help his colleagues "because Brown continued to resist being handcuffed."

-"A Taser had to be employed to get Brown in control with handcuffs," according to the arresting officer.
+A Taser was "employed to get Brown in control with handcuffs," according to the arresting officer.

 Police said Brown resisted or obstructed an officer, which is a misdemeanor, according to the report.
 He was later seen at a hospital, the report said.
 He was booked, issued a parking ticket and released from the Milwaukee County Jail, WISN reported.
 Brown was not criminally charged after police authorities reviewed reports and body camera footage, the department said.